asantmier/portfolio/README.md

 Hi, and welcome to my GitHub.
-Below are links to public repositories of some of my games.
+Below are links to public repositories of some of the games I've made.
 You can find information about them, images, and videos in their readmes.
+(Actual website coming soon)

 ## Tuna Summoner
 A turn based action/adventure game.
 Written in C with no engine; designed for the Game Boy Advance.